 [[email protected] ~]# zfs get checksum NAME PROPERTY VALUE SOURCE zones checksum on default zones/archive checksum on default zones/config checksum on default zones/cores checksum on default zones/dump checksum noparity local zones/opt checksum on default zones/swap checksum on default zones/usbkey checksum on default zones/var checksum on default

-While this is normally just fine, I prefer the security of a secure hashing algorithm, and fortunately, ZFS delivers.
+While this is fine, I prefer using a cryptographically secure hashing algorithm.

 2016 Update: SmartOS now ships with several new hashing algorithms, namely